-The Health Sciences Association of Alberta is a trade union representing over 27,000 paramedical technical, professional and general support employees in the public and private health-care sectors of Alberta.
+The Health Sciences Association of Alberta is a trade union representing approximately 29,000 paramedical technical, professional and general support employees in the public and private health-care sectors of Alberta.

 HSAA was organized in 1971 by 11 paramedical technical and professional members who were reluctant to become a minority group within one of the large, existing labour unions.
 Their training, certification and professional ethics suggested they had a unique community of interest with other health-care workers and they decided to establish an independent union that would be subject to their control and direction.